samyilin/dotfiles/README.md

    3. Programs have already spewed lines to .bashrc or .bash_profile.

-2. Leave shell config to the local programs to abuse.
+2. Leave shell config for the local programs to abuse.
+These are copied to home directory rather than linked.

 3. Whenever possible, use links for customizations that are not related to application abuse.

-3. Make sure it (this config) is easy to delete.
-You get rid of my setup and use your own when you understand it all without having to think twice.
+4. Make sure it (this config) is easy to delete.

    Keep in mind that removing this config won't help you uninstall packages such as vim, emacs, etc. This is the job of your package manager.

-4. Make it modular.
-Installation for each program's config should be separate to make maintenance easy.
+5. Make it modular. scripts/configs for each program should be separated by folder to make maintenance easy.

-5. Make it so that using setup script(s) repeatedly will skip the parts that's already been set up.
-This way, there's a global entry to setup everything.
+6. Make it so that using setup script(s) repeatedly will skip the parts that's already been set up.

-6. Make it as simple and cross-platform as possible.
-Certain programs make it way too hard to be configured in this repo.
+7. Make it as simple and cross-platform as possible.
+It is for this reason that POSIX shell scripts are preferred over Bash scripts.

-7. Stay away from GNU coreutils.
-GNU coreutils is good, but not cross-platform enough.
-Grep is a POSIX complaint tool if you use it carefully.
+8. Stay away from GNU coreutils.
+Not cross-platform enough.

 ## Assumptions